khalisfadil/nuscenes2bag/README.md

 **ROS-Noetic**

-copy this repository into a folder *catkin_ws/src*.
+clone this repository into a folder *catkin_ws/src*.
 Resource your ROS-Noetic and build the node.
 ```
 $ mkdir -p ~/catkin_ws/src
 $ cd ~/catkin_ws/src